"These poems offer an idiosyncratic vision of Island life,

 In May 2016, Rick was awarded the Milton Acorn Poetry Prize at the Island Literary Awards in Charlottetown, PEI.
 Then in 2019, not only was his album "The Trouble with the Light" (2018) nominated for Music PEI's Rock Recording of the Year and Group Recording of the Year, Rick was nominated for the 2020 Music PEI SOCAN Songwriter of the Year.

-Rick and his band The Enablers have had the opportunity to play some incredible stages since launching in 2017 including the Living Roots Festival, the Tay Creek Folk Festival, and many more.
+Rick and his band The Enablers have had the opportunity to play some incredible stages since launching in 2017 including the Living Roots Festival, the Harvest Jazz and Blues Festival, and many more.

-Rick Sparkes + The Enablers are tentatively scheduled to release their second album, Pleasure in the Pathless Woods, in late 2020.
+Rick Sparkes + The Enablers are tentatively scheduled to release their second album, Pleasure in the Pathless Woods, in early 2021.